kmkr/splendid-nudibranch/content.md

 Title	?
 Latin	?
 Tags	nudibranch anilao 2014 philippines
-Desc	Nudibranch have external gills, hence the name which translates to "naked gill".
-And unlike many other sea slugs, they don't have a shell.
-They shed their shell after their larval stage and have developed other teqniques for protection, such as toxic secretion.
-A few make their own poisons, but most use the toxic metabolites from what they eat for their own defense.
-Their brightly colored bodies are beautiful, but rather than using it for vanity they use it to show potential predators that they are poisonous.
+Desc	Unlike many other sea slugs, nudibranchs lack a shell.
+As a larva they have, but they shed it when they mature.
+Shells are heavy and make moving around difficult.
+Most molluscs use the shell as a primary defence, but nudibranchs have developed other teqniques for protection, such as toxic secretion.
+A few make their own poisons, but most use the toxic metabolites from what they eat for their own defence.

+Nudibranch have external gills, hence the name which translates to "naked gill".

 Title	DSC04061.jpg